Content

 Indirect cash flow calculation

-This calculation method is the preferred or only possible one among tax and management consultants or experienced business economists, since the prerequisite for this is a properly prepared financial statement, usually an annual financial statement, and this is available.
-The complexity of the necessary data collection is often cited as a disadvantage.
+This calculation method is tax and business consultants and experienced business economists and is often the only possible method.
+The prerequisite for this is a properly prepared set of financial statements, usually an available annual financial statements.
+However, one disadvantage of this method is the complexity of the required data collection.

 Cash flow formula of the indirect calculation: